 In true flashpacker style, I rocked up at this 5-star luxury beach resort with my small backpack strapped across my shoulders.
 Perhaps more accustomed to guests arriving with a set of matching suitcases in tow, more than one member of staff asked, ‘Is that all madam?’

 The Santhiya Resort – the name is derived from the Thai words meaning “natural” and “beauty” – is marketed as luxury beach eco-resort.
-It offers “villas … and rooms that blend in perfectly with the natural mountainous surroundings and offer a rare private stretch of beach frontage.”
-So does the hotel live up to its marketing hype and is it worth a splurge?
+It offers:

 To help you decide if it is worth a splurge, here’s a review of my stay at Santhiya Resort & Spa Koh Yao Yai.
 I stayed there for six nights in January 2019 as a solo traveller.